dagronf/ColorPaletteCodable/README.md

 * RGB/RGBA hex encoded text files (.txt)

 You can drag colors out of the preview window into applications that support dropping of `NSColor` instances.

+You can also save the palette to a new format (eg. saving a gimp `.gpl` format to an Adobe `.aco` format)

 ## License